You wascally wabbit!

 or Immune to Bullets

 ?
-Well, you can hope the gunshot won't kill you, the guns fails,
+Well, you can hope the gunshot won't kill you, the gun fails,

 or stick your finger in the barrel.

-What happens is that the shooter fires anyways (even though they shouldn't)
+What happens is that the shooter fires anyway (even though they shouldn't)

 .
-The victim and his finger is uninjured, the gun explodes,
+The victim and his finger are uninjured, the gun explodes,

-and the shooter is injured and has a Ash Face
+and the shooter is injured and has an Ash Face

-.
-In the real, the victim maybe alive, minus a hand
+, the victim may be alive, minus a hand

 Subtrope of Television Is Trying to Kill Us